nafeu/nafeu.github.io/_posts/2021-03-03-lazy-loading-expandable-rows-with-react-table.md

 ![](https://res.cloudinary.com/dvivnklwq/image/upload/v1614625266/ii54imvarxkwkvlneggb.png)

-But what if we had more of a heirarchical (or tree-like) structure such as:
+But what if we had more of a hierarchical (or tree-like) structure such as:

 ```
 [